-Naïve quitting
+Naïve Quitting

 I loved it.
 I was 20 years old, just graduated college, just moved to New York City.
 I took it really seriously and learned a lot.